 Mindfulness is another name for this step.
 This involves digging deep and looking at our mental, our physical, and our spiritual wellness.
-This is the practice of mindfulness, and many of the exercises you will learn in this book are related to the practice.
+This is the practice of mindfulness, and many of the exercises you will learn in the Happy Mom-Brain Workbook are related to the practice.

 I am a lifelong believer of putting pen to paper in order to understand what’s going on in my heart and mind.

 Journaling is it a great way to reflect and keep track of where you’ve been and when you felt these things.
 Audio notes are great too, if you’re more of a talker than a writer.
 Save the memos like an audio diary so you can access them again later.